The 10 Best Basic Tool Sets for DIY Jobs Around the House

 $47

 Anvil is the Home Depot equivalent of Amazon’s Amazon Basics, that is to say an affordable and moderately reliable brand of tools.
-You can definitely find better quality, but for the price, this tool kit is sturdy and complete enough to handle everything the average guy will do around the house.
+You can definitely find better quality, but for the price, I’ll just say this tool kit is sturdy and complete enough to handle everything the average guy will do around the house.

 Included in the kit is a hammer, bubble level, 12-foot tape measure, pliers, clamps, scissors, box cutter with replacement blades, magnetic screwdriver with 30 bits, and two Allen key sets.
 It even includes a paint bucket opener tool that will come in handy next time you’re painting your house.